Did You Know?

 • Sulfur hexafluoride (SF6)

-There are other greenhouse gases that are not counted in U.S. or international greenhouse gas inventories:
+Other greenhouse gases not counted in U.S. or international greenhouse gas inventories are water vapor and ozone.

-• Water vapor is the most abundant greenhouse gas, but most scientists believe that water vapor produced directly by human activity contributes very little to the amount of water vapor in the atmosphere, and therefore EIA does not estimate emissions of water vapor.
-Recent research by NASA suggests a stronger impact from the indirect human effects on water vapor concentrations.
+Water vapor is the most abundant greenhouse gas, but most scientists believe that water vapor produced directly by human activity contributes very little to the amount of water vapor in the atmosphere.
+Therefore, the U.S. Energy Information Administration (EIA) does not estimate emissions of water vapor.